Investing 101: A Beginner’s Guide to Building Wealth

 Index funds come as:

-• Mutual Funds: Traded at day’s end, often with minimums.
+• Mutual Funds: Traded at day’s end; may have minimums.

-• ETFs: Traded like stocks, ideal for small investments.
+• ETFs: Traded like stocks; good for small, frequent buys.

 Top Index Funds for Beginner Investing

-Let’s explore the best index funds for index fund investing 101, focusing on low-cost options from Vanguard, Fidelity, and Schwab.
+Let’s explore low-cost options from Vanguard, Fidelity, and Schwab.

 Total U.S. Stock Market Funds